Chris Arneson

 Jim Zub

 Jim Zub is a writer, artist and art instructor based in Toronto, Canada.
-Over the past twenty years he’s worked for a variety of different comic and gaming companies including Wizards of the Coast, Paizo, White Wolf, and Steve Jackson Games.
+Over the past twenty years he’s worked for many different gaming companies as an artist and writer, including Wizards of the Coast, White Wolf, and Paizo and his projects include the D&D Young Adventurer's Guides, Rick and Morty VS Dungeons & Dragons, and Baldur's Gate: Descent Into Avernus.

-His current comic projects include Conan the Barbarian, the ongoing monthly adventures of Robert E. Howard’s legendary sword & sorcery hero and Fortune Finder, a new Planescape-themed D&D mini-series.
+His current comic projects include Conan the Barbarian, the monthly adventures of Robert E. Howard’s legendary sword & sorcery hero, and Dungeons & Dragons, the official comic series of the world’s most popular tabletop role-playing game.